 We follow British Columbia’s COVID-19 protocols and procedures.
 Learn more

 Upon arrival at the lodge, you will find signage and further instructions to help guide you during your stay.

 What if someone gets sick?

 A team of medical advisors has helped us create a detailed plan to follow should someone at the lodge display symptoms of COVID-19.

 If testing is required, the individual(s) displaying symptoms will be flown via helicopter to a staging area, and then driven to a medical facility for testing.
 The individual(s) will be required to isolate in a nearby hotel while awaiting test results.
-Back at the lodge, anyone from their immediate travel cohort, or who has had close contact* with them, will be required to isolate in their rooms until test results are returned.
-The hiking program will continue for everyone outside their travel cohort.
+Back at the lodge, anyone from their immediate travel cohort, or who has had close contact* with them, may be required to isolate in their rooms until test results are returned.

 * "Close contact" is (but not limited to) anyone who has spent time within 2 metres of a probable COVID-19 case for more than 15 minutes in an enclosed space, not wearing a medical mask.

 If a COVID-19 positive test result is returned, we will follow the direction of British Columbia’s health officers.